readthedocs/website/content/posts/ai-crawlers-abuse.md

 many sites across the web, and we've already had to block several sources of abusive traffic.
-It feels like a new AI gold rush, and in their haste, some of these crawlers are behaving in a way that harm the sites they depend on.
+It feels like a new AI gold rush, and in their haste, some of these crawlers are behaving in a way that harms the sites they depend on.

 At Read the Docs,
 we host documentation for many projects and are generally bot friendly,